sage-code/eve/manual/classes.md

 ```

 ## Parameters
 A class can have parameters that receive values during object initialization.
-You can define optional parameters with default values using a pair: (@type:param_name:=value).
+You can define optional parameters with default values using a pair: (TypeName:param_name:=value).
 Parameters can be received "by copy" or "by share".
 Parameters received by share are declared using symbol "@" instead of ":"

 **example**
 ```
 given
   ** declare object from arbitrary class
-  @class_name: object_name;
+  ClassName: object_name;
 do
   ** create object
   forge object_name := (param:value,...);